Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/t_heartbeat_implementation.md

 ---

-    title: Implementing Heartbeats for Dashboards
+    title: "Implementing Heartbeats for Dashboards"
-    linkTitle: Implementing Heartbeats for Dashboards
+    linkTitle: "Implementing Heartbeats for Dashboards"
-    weight: 290
+    weight: 280

----
-When the Transfer CFT heartbeat function is activated, it sends the attributes, or indicators, to the Axway Sentinel server via TRKUTIL.
+---When the Transfer CFT heartbeat function is activated, it sends the attributes, or indicators, to the Axway Sentinel server via TRKUTIL.
 The Transfer CFT heartbeat combined with a status Dashboard allows you to monitor Transfer CFT, having information on the Transfer CFT status from indicators such as the Transfer CFT state, Transfer CFT catalog file space, process activity, version, memory and CPU usage, and so on.

 ## Configuring Transfer CFT